jodaz/ra-laravel-client/README.md

 - `customConfigs`: an object of custom axios configs.
 - `tokenName`: a valid token name used when retrieving a Bearer token from localStorage.

+## Other custom configs

+- `"offsetPageNum": number` an offset for page counter

 ## Credits

 I must give a huge thanks to [@henvo](https://github.com/henvo/ra-jsonapi-client).
 I literally copy-pasted his original repo and adapted to my own codebase.